 I was still not heard.
-Again, I tried retelling my history of presumed COVID, receiving calcium EDTA chelation, and my long standing thiamine deficiency.
+Again, I tried retelling my history of presumed COVID, receiving calcium EDTA chelation, and my long-standing thiamine deficiency.
 ER routine COVID testing was negative, as I suspected it would be at this point.

-The kind and caring ER doc, empathetically explained the need for a CAT scan with dye after doing one without dye, after discussing with my nephrologist.
+The kind and caring ER doc, empathetically explained the need for a CAT scan with dye after doing one without dye, after discussing it with my nephrologist.
 He then had multiple computer issues ordering it, so I was more anxious and fought the fatigue to stay awake to be sure I was given this “lower 80mg cat scan dye dose.”

 The radiologist was fully prepared with dye injection preset for me upon arrival.

 I questioned the dose and was cockily told by the radiologist: “there’s only one dose…”

 I adamantly refused, stopping him, telling him to call the ER doc who had spoken to my nephrologist regarding the “renal dose.”
 Thankfully, my daughter’s friend Julie, who worked at the hospital was kind enough to accompany me.
 She spoke up for me too.
 Fifteen minutes later, the radiologist came back telling me he had a lower dose of the dye.

 The following day, I was questioned over and over as to getting the dye.

 The nephrologist asked, “Did you get the dye”?
 YES, I told him.

 “Are you SURE you saw the radiologist inject the dye”?

 Yes, I ascertained, growing more anxious as my kidneys were failing more each day.
 On 9/17, my GFR was 9 indicating stage 5 kidney failure and I thought I would need dialysis or DIE.